svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > • (cn,sn) corresponds to the vertical edge where inputs from old clients are sent to an old service version,
 > • (cn,sn+1) (the diagonal edge) is the state when the service is already updated, but the new specification not yet published, and
 > • (cn+1,sn+1) is the final configuration when both clients and service are updated.

+> Static Diffing to Find Specification Regressions.
+Our stateful and stateless approaches to diffing network logs are built upon standard algorithms for computing edit distances and edits scripts [38].
+Diffing can be applied directly to Swagger specifications in order to find some types of clear regressions, such as removing a request from an API [1].
+However, static diffing of specifications has its own challenges.
+First, these diffs can be large: for instance, the 16 diffs files obtained by pairwise diffing all 17 Azure Network API Swagger specifications in chronologic order result in a total of 15,571 lines and 465,624 bytes.
+Second, most differences are harmless: adding new files, reorganizing API requests, adding or modifying examples, etc. Third, even when modifying specific parameters in a new specification version, the old parameters are often still handled correctly by the new service for backwards-compatibility reasons, and therefore are not regressions; the only way to eliminate such false alarms is by dynamically testing the new service against (client code generated from) the old specification.
+In contrast, specification regressions can be found with stateless diffing and the diagonalonly strategy (16 diffs) by inspecting only 302 lines (see Table 4), i.e., two orders of magnitude less data compared to 15,571 lines with static diffing.
+Overall, static specification diffing is complementary to the dynamic testing-based approach developed in this work.

+* RESTler: Stateful REST API Fuzzing

 * Specification of Generic APIs, or: Why Algebraic May Be Better Than Pre/Post